jdevfullstack-tutorials/learn-to-code/README.md

 file database.
 It was really a good project that no one attempted or even realized to solve a particular problem.

+If you are really determined to learn new things, then you will definitely learn that.
+That's the most important one.

+But it was a rough start.
+I could not even understand the things in PureBasic tutorial!
+Even if I already had some knowledge about formulas in MS Excel, that was really tough!
+As if you read things without comprehension!
+But never give up!